Three things that surprised me about ecommerce design

 by Sam Vitale Kofman

-The great part about designing an ecommerce app is that there are so many reliable points of reference: Amazon, Target, Etsy, Fandango.
+The great part about designing an ecommerce (or electronic commerce) app is that there are so many reliable points of reference: Amazon, Target, Etsy, Fandango.
 Because these apps are so pervasive, there’s a lot of literature circulating out there that summarizes best practices.
 (I’m talking about empirical sources that test and validate their claims--sites like The Baymard Institute.)

 Location, Location, Location